-- The chairman shall ensure that the board of directors complies with the provisions of the Charter in terms of composition, deliberation and decision-making. - The chairman shall prepare, in consultation with the chairman of the executive committee, the agenda for the meetings of the board of directors. - At meetings, the chairman shall ensure that all directors are given a chance to speak during the deliberations and that, where possible, resolutions are adopted by unanimous vote. - The chairman shall also see to it that there is an ongoing and transparent dialogue between the directors and the members of the executive committee.
+The chairman shall ensure that the board of directors complies with the provisions of the Charter in terms of composition, deliberation and decision-making.

+- At meetings, the chairman shall ensure that the board has enough time for deliberation and discussion and that all directors are given a chance to speak during the deliberations and, where possible, resolutions are adopted by unanimous vote. - The chairman shall ensure that the directors receive the information needed to investigate the points on the agenda in good time. - The chairman shall also see to it that there is an ongoing and transparent dialogue between the directors and the members of the executive committee.

-- The chairman shall take the initiative concerning the organization of various assessment procedures (see below under 2.7). - The chairman shall see to it that committees are composed validly and that a chairman is appointed from among each committee. - At the shareholders meeting, the chairman shall ensure that the shareholders present can address questions to the directors and the external auditor concerning their reports and the agenda items and that the directors concerned and/or the external auditor give adequate answers to such questions (see below under 6). - At the shareholders meeting, the chairman shall, if relevant, ask institutional investors or their representatives to explain their voting behaviour. - Within the framework of the continuous induction of the directors, the chairman shall ensure that the Company makes available the necessary resources to directors who wish to improve their knowledge of the Group or other knowledge that is useful for the execution of their mandate as a director or as a member of the audit committee or the remuneration committee. - Finally, the chairman shall ensure that new directors receive an adequate induction into: - the values and objectives of the Group, - the operation of the bodies of the Company, - the specific responsibilities and duties of the director both as a member of the board of directors and as a member of any committee he may sit on.
+- The chairman shall take the initiative concerning the organization of various assessment procedures (see below under 2.7). - The chairman shall see to it that committees are composed validly and that a chairman is appointed from among each committee. - In the event of a conflict of interests as referred to in point 2.9, the chairman shall make sure that the internal rules and regulations of the board of directors and the stipulations of the Companies Code in connection with conflicts of interest are applied. - At the shareholders meeting, the chairman shall ensure that the shareholders present can address questions to the directors and the external auditor concerning their reports and the agenda items and that the directors concerned and/or the external auditor give adequate answers to such questions (see below under 6).

+At the shareholders meeting, the chairman shall, if relevant, ask institutional investors or their representatives to explain their voting behaviour.

+- Within the framework of the continuous induction of the directors, the chairman shall ensure that the Company makes available the necessary resources to directors who wish to improve their knowledge of the Group or other knowledge that is useful for the execution of their mandate as a director or as a member of the audit committee or the remuneration committee. - Finally, the chairman shall ensure that new directors receive an adequate induction into: - the values and objectives of the Group; - the operation of the bodies of the Company; - the specific responsibilities and duties of the director both as a member of the board of directors and as a member of any committee he may sit on and answer any questions of the new directors.

 2.6.
-Remuneration
+Remuneration policy